timmyjose-study/tdd-with-idris/README.md

-# tdd-with-idris
+# TDD with idris

-Learning Idris from the book, "Type-driven development with Idris"
+Learning Idris from the book, "Type-driven development with Idris".